Adroiti/docs-for-code-review-tools/RuboCop/Layout-SpaceBeforeBlockBraces.md

-Pattern: Layout/SpaceBeforeBlockBraces
+Pattern: Malformed space before block brace

 Issue: -

 ## Description

 Checks that block braces have or don't have a space before the opening brace depending on configuration.

 ### Example